 The Minimum Legal Age to Work in New Jersey

-Getting a job can be a great way for New Jersey kids to earn money for nights out on the town, save for college or to help out their struggling families, but before beginning a job search, they need to know if they meet the state's minimum legal age to work.
+Getting a job can be a great way for New Jersey kids to earn money for nights out on the town, save for college, or help out their struggling families.
+But before beginning a job search, they need to know if they meet the state's minimum legal age to work.

 Even if they're the right age to perform the kind of work they're interested in, young people need to be aware of any restrictions related to the number of hours they can work or if there are any tasks that are off-limits to them.
 Get the facts on working as a juvenile in the Garden State, with this review.

 How Old Do You Have to Be to Work in Jersey?